-Despite these promising results, most of the studies decry the limitation in their research as a result of the illegal status of the herb.
-Consequently, studies can’t yet be conducted on a large scale and comprehensive manner to provide conclusive results.
+Despite these promising results, most studies decry the limitation in their research as a result of the illegal status of the herb.
+As a result, studies can’t be conducted on a large scale and comprehensive manner to provide conclusive results.

 Still, where there’s a will, there’s a way.
 And scientists have circumnavigated this hurdle by using animals to test for cannabis response on PTSD symptoms.
 Despite the brilliance of this move, replicating the true psychological effects of PTSD in animals still proves a challenge.